MicrosoftDocs/powerapps-docs/articles/create-update-collection.md

 	When you do this, the listbox is automatically populated with the items you previously entered in the Destinations collection:
 ![][4]

 Preview your changes: ![][7].
 In the listbox, you can see the different cities you entered.
-In the input text box, enter a new city, and select the **Add** button.
+In the input text control, enter a new city, and select the **Add** button.
 The listbox is automatically updated to include the new city you entered.

 ## Create a multi-column collection